isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-winterize-the-grass-in-your-lawn/index.md

 layout: post
 ---

-As the vibrant greens of summer fade and autumn's chill sets in, many homeowners assume their [lawn](https://pestpolicy.com/best-drought-tolerant-lawn-grass-for-sandy-soil/) care duties are winding down.
+As the vibrant greens of summer fade and autumn's chill sets in, many homeowners assume their [lawn](https://pestpolicy.com/best-drought-tolerant-lawn-grass-for-sandy-soil/)care duties are winding down.
 However, the period leading up to winter is, in fact, one of the most crucial times for your lawn.

 **Winterizing your grass** properly can make the difference between a weak, patchy lawn struggling to recover in spring and a robust, healthy turf that greens up quickly with the first signs of warmth.